 6. Sprague Lake

 Sprague Lake, oh how I love you!
-Sprague Lake is located in Rocky Mountain National Park up Bear Lake Road.
-This is a fabulous place to go for a leisurely picnic by a stream.
+This fabulous place is located in Rocky Mountain National Park up Bear Lake Road.
+It’s is a fabulous place to go for a leisurely picnic by a stream.

-We like to go to Sprague Lake in the fall, generally mid-week when it’s less busy.
+We like to go to this lake in the fall, generally mid-week when it’s less busy.
 Although, as long as you can find a parking spot there are many picnic tables and a nice path around the lake.
 We always have a good time whether it’s busy or not.